USA TODAY logo

 Compare how each side frames the story — including which facts they emphasize or leave out.

-Center-leaning sources cover this story neutrally, focusing on factual reporting of the nor'easter's impacts and the state of emergency.
-They use descriptive but objective language to convey the storm's severity, relying on authoritative sources like the National Weather Service.
-The coverage prioritizes public safety information without employing loaded terms or presenting biased perspectives, ensuring a straightforward account of the weather event.
+Center-leaning sources cover this nor'easter story neutrally, focusing on factual reporting of the storm's impact and official responses.
+They use descriptive language to convey the severity without injecting subjective opinion or political framing, presenting a straightforward account of the weather event across affected regions, allowing readers to form their own conclusions.

 "Parts of the state are forecast to experience moderate to major coastal flooding, inland flash flooding, winds up to 60 mph (97 kph), up to 5 inches (about 13 centimeters) of rain and high surf, potentially causing beach erosion."